cheriangeorge/MAD2/Week5.md

   ```
 ##### Points
 * if `await` is not used `async update()` is not required (when using chained `then`)
-* partial data returned on `fectch` can show how much of a file is downloaded (progress)
+* partial data returned on `fetch` can show how much of a file is downloaded (progress)
-* AJAX (XMLHttpRequest) is an old API, fetch is a new API with lots of features
+* AJAX (`XMLHttpRequest`) is an old API, fetch is a new API with lots of features
-* future in DART is like fetch in javascript
+* future in Dart is like fetch in JavaScript

 ### Live session video
 [Week 5 Live session on Monday 24th Jan 2022](https://www.youtube.com/watch?v=1AeOkI5CzSs)